Why AI Isn’t Delivering What You Were Sold

 AI does not fix these problems.
 It surfaces them.

-The organisations that get value from AI do something different.
+The organizations that get value from AI do something different.

 They slow down before they scale.